 When working with different wood species, “specific gravity” (SG) is an important concept to understand but is not always one that is clearly understood.
-Specific gravity can apply to any substance but for the purposes of this article, specific gravity will be examined with reference to various types of wood.
+SG can apply to any substance but for the purposes of this article, SG will be examined with reference to various types of wood.

 Wood that has been harvested is made up of the collection of cells that formed the tree body.
 Each cell is composed largely of cellulose, hemicellulose and lignin (there are other trace elements, of course, that vary from species to species).
 These three major components form the structure of a tree’s cell and their particular arrangement gives the unique properties of various woods.
 Along with their chemical composition, their physical properties also affect a wood’s density.
 Tightly packed cells have fewer air spaces and a higher cell count and result in a “harder” (denser) wood.
 Cells with more water capacity or more vessels for water transfer between them have a looser structure resulting in “softer” woods.

 Of course, the amount of moisture will influence the weight of wood and, more importantly for the woodworking industry, will influence the dimensions of a piece of finished lumber as the cells expand or contract based on their moisture content, and the way the wood will react with any finishes used.
 Water occurs in wood both in individual cells – both the cell wall and the contents of each cell – as well as in the various cavities within and between the cells.
 If you think of each piece of wood as a bundle of very thin straws with a wall and a space running along its length, you’ll realize that even after a tree is cut and harvested, water can continue to move in and out of these cells as long as those cells remain unsealed.